Album Session Players

 Vai considers 'Album' to be some of his best work; appreciating the musical freedom he received.
 He still refers to it as "a brilliant record".
 Lydon was also a fan of Vai's guitar work on the album calling it "magnificent" and applauding it for its "energy".

 Classically trained, Vai is known as one of the technically best guitarists in the business.
-Getting into music as early as 1968, he formed his first serious band Axis in 1978.
-He played for Frank Zappa (1980-82 & 1985-86), then released his first solo album 'Flex-Able' in 1984; and later played with Alcatrazz (1985), David Lee Roth (1985-87) & Whitesnake (1990).
+He formed his first serious band Axis in 1978 and played for Frank Zappa (1980-82 & 1985-86).
+His first solo album 'Flex-Able' was released in 1984.
+Vai has also played with the likes of Alcatrazz (1985), David Lee Roth (1985-87) and Whitesnake (1990).

 External Links: